xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 <br>
 <p class="show-intro">
-Emerging on the Naarm scene in late 2025, Chromatin are a five-piece skramz band from Cranbourne.
-They need no introduction on this website, because as of writing this they are the most-covered band on my '[shows](/shows)' page (appearing six times).
+Emerging on the Naarm scene in late 2025, <a href="https://www.instagram.com/chromatin_band/">Chromatin</a> are a five-piece skramz band from Cranbourne.
+They need no introduction on this website, because as of writing this they are the most-covered band on my '<a href="https://xxiwriterecipesnotlovelettersxx.github.io/shows">shows</a>' page (appearing six times).
 <br><br>
 looking back over the last 12 months i want to <a href="https://bandcamp.com">bandcamp</a> some of my favourite albums, eps, and splits from 2025. note that these are not ranked in any particular way, only sorted chronologically in order of release.
 </p>